 which has the solution

 where $\epsilon^{ik}$ and $\epsilon^i$ are constant.
-The first term on the right-hand side of (\ref{Poin3}) corresponds to a Lorentz rotation described by 6 parameters $\epsilon^{ik}$.
+The first term on the right-hand side of (\ref{Poin3}) corresponds to a Lorentz rotation described by 6 parameters $\epsilon^{ik}$ satisfying (\ref{infLor2}).
 The second term on the right-hand side of (\ref{Poin3}) corresponds to a {\em translation}.
-A combination of two translations does not change if their order is reversed, so translations commute:
+A combination of two translations does not change if their order is reversed, thereby translations commute:

 where $T_\mu$ is the generator of translation.
-The relations (\ref{rotbo16}) and (\ref{rotbo17}) mean that $J^\alpha$ and $K^\alpha$ are spatial vectors under rotations.
+The relations (\ref{rotbo17}) and (\ref{rotbo18}) mean that $J^\alpha$ and $K^\alpha$ are spatial vectors under rotations.
 Spatial translations are spatial vectors under rotations, while a time translation is a scalar:

-The last relation indicates that the generators of rotations, like generators of spatial translation, correspond to {\em conserved} quantities, which are quantities that do not change in time.
+The last relation indicates that the generators of rotations, like the generators of spatial translations, correspond to {\em conserved} quantities, which are quantities that do not change in time.
 The covariant generalization of (\ref{Poin5}) and (\ref{Poin6}) is

 The relations (\ref{genLie2}), (\ref{Poin4}) and (\ref{Poin7}) constitute the Lie algebra of the inhomogeneous Lorentz or {\em Poincar\'{e} group}.
 In particular,